MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Block-CMConflictingRecord.md

 ```

 ## DESCRIPTION
-The **Block-CMConflictingRecord** cmdlet blocks a record for a client that has a conflicting record in Microsoft System Center Configuration Manager.
+The **Block-CMConflictingRecord** cmdlet blocks a record for a client that has a conflicting record in Configuration Manager.

 When Configuration Manager recognizes a new client, it uses hardware information to check whether it previously created a record for that computer.
 For example, you might have reinstalled the operating system.